 No matter how unpleasant your pool pump’s noise is, the first step to stopping it is to find the source.
 Is it coming from the wet end of the pool pump or the motor itself – that is, the housing or the impeller?

 The type of sound that emanates from the pump will help you figure out what’s wrong with it.
-For instance, if the pump makes a grinding sound like stones rattling inside it, it indicates that there’s not enough water moving through the pump.
+For instance, if the pump makes a grinding sound like stones rattling inside, it indicates that there’s not enough water moving through the pump.
 It’s also a good indication that your pump baskets need cleaning out.

 If the pump makes a screeching whine, that’s a sign that something is trapped inside the pump’s impeller.
 The noise might clear on its own as the pump works.
-However, if the sound does not stop on its own, it’s possible the bearings have worn down, rusted, or are close to breaking point and need to be replaced.
+However, if the sound does not stop on its own, the bearings may have worn down, rusted, or are close to breaking point and need to be replaced.

 Common Causes of Pool Pump Noise and How to Fix Each One